 The Procurement U Learning Management System (LMS) is your gateway to registration, access to Procurement U resources and study groups.

 NASPO’s Procurement U courses are designed to provide instruction to learners at all levels of state government procurement, although other public procurement professionals (including federal, city and county government employees) may also benefit from courses.
-Procurement U courses are not intended for or available to those employed in the private sector.
+Procurement U courses are not intended for those employed in the private sector.

 NASPO has established Procurement U course fees at an affordable level to benefit the widest circle of potential learners.
 Fees will be evaluated on a regular basis and are subject to change.
 Discounted rates are available to NASPO members (state, associate, life and honorary) and all other state government employees, including employees of public, nonprofit universities.
 All other learners (including federal, county, and city government employees) will pay the standard course rate.
 Please note, Procurement U currently does not offer group rates.